Cole Harris

-Richard Colebrook Harris OC FRSC (July 4, 1936 – September 26, 2022), better known as Cole Harris, was a Canadian geographer and university professor.
+Richard Colebrook Harris OC FRSC (July 4, 1936 – September 26, 2022), better known as Cole Harris, was a Canadian historical geographer and university professor.

 Education

-Harris received a Bachelor of Arts degree (1958) from the University of British Columbia, a Master of Science degree (1962), and a Ph.D.
-(1964) from the University of Wisconsin–Madison.
+Harris received a Bachelor of Arts degree (1958) from the University of British Columbia, followed by a Master of Science degree (1962) and a Ph.D.
+(1964) from the University of Wisconsin–Madison supervised by historical geographer Andrew Clark.

+Career

+In 1964 Harris joined the University of Toronto as an assistant professor, and became an associate professor in 1971.
+Later that year he joined the University of British Columbia as an associate professor, and became a professor at that university in 1973.

+He published books on Canadian historical geography, including "Historical Atlas of Canada, Volume 1" with maps and articles on Canada's history up to 1800.

 Personal life and death

-In 1964 Harris joined the University of Toronto as an Assistant Professor, and became an Associate Professor in 1971.
-Later that year he joined the University of British Columbia as an Associate Professor, and became a Professor at that university in 1973.
+Harris married Muriel Watney in 1964.

-Harris died at home on September 26, 2022, at the age of 86.
+He died at home on September 26, 2022, at the age of 86.
+He left Muriel, their three children and their partners, and eight grandchildren.

 Awards

 Harris was made a Fellow of the Royal Society of Canada in 1982.
 The Royal Canadian Geographical Society awarded Harris a Gold Medal in 1988, and awarded him the Massey Medal in 2003.
 Harris was made an Officer of the Order of Canada in 2004.